jgmalcolm/jgmalcolm.github.io/_posts/2014-05-10-what-do-i-use.md

 * [Caffeine] to keep my Mac from going to sleep while I'm presenting or surfing
 * [F.lux] to alter my laptop's screen colors to the time of day (blue light is bad at night).
 If you're on a Chromebook then use [G.lux].
-* [CopyClip] to keep track of the last few items copied to clipboard for those times when I overwrite what I just copied
 * [SelfControl] (Mac) and [ColdTurkey] (Win) to keep me off facebook, email, and the news when I need to be productive
 * [TotalTerminal] for quick full-screen access to the command line.
 * Emacs/vim/bash/screen/git.
 Browse my